akrausesap/personservicekubernetes/README.md

 ### Deploy to Local Kyma (Minikube)

-Deployment to kyma requires to upload a configmap and also a kubernetes deployment and a service.
+Deployment to Kyma requires to upload a configmap and also a kubernetes deployment and a service.

 Before deploying the attached files you need to adapt `mongo-kubernetes-local1.yaml` to your cluster.
 The parts that require attention are marked with `# changeme:` and instructions are available in the comments.